97. Reactions

 “She had to do that,” another said.
 “What would it look like if she already had all the assemblers she needed?
 Bombs drop.
 Winter sets in.
 Oh look, everybody.
 I just happen to have a warehouse full of these food makers.”

-“She couldn’t have cause the Collapse even if she wanted.
+“She couldn’t have caused the Collapse even if she wanted.
 She’s just one person.
 Espionage on that level would have taken a huge team of people.
 And you think nobody on that team would have leaked that they were trying to destroy the world?”

 “She could have done it easily.
 Look.
 She’s on board now in the body of some teenager.
 She can swap bodies.
 Nobody knew about that, and you can bet your ass she had that power before the Collapse.
 Are her exemplar pets swapped out too?
 We don’t know.
 No one knows anything about her.”